Reconfiguration of Connected Graph Partitions: Preliminaries

-\begin{itemize} \item If $G'$ is not biconnected, then $G'$ contains two or more blocks.
-Let $w'\in B(G')$ be a leaf block in $T'$ other than the root, and let $c'\in C(G')$ be its unique cut vertex.
-Note that $w'$ is not a leaf block in $T$, otherwise $V_i$ would contain this leaf block, and we would assume that $t$ is a vertex of any such block.
-Since $w'$ is not a leaf block in $T$, it is either a subset of a non-leaf block of $T$ or a proper subset of a leaf block of $T$.
-In either case, there exists a vertex $v\in w'\setminus \{c'\}$ adjacent to some vertex $u\in V(G)\setminus V_i$.
-Since $w'$ is biconnected, $w'\setminus \{v\}$ induces a connected subgraph in $G$; consequently $V_i\setminus \{v\}$ induces a connected subgraph, as well.
-Therefore, $v$ can be switched to the district of $u$. \item If $G'$ is biconnected, then $G'$ is a subgraph of some block $w\in B(G)$.
-We claim that there exists a vertex $v\in V_i\setminus \{t\}$ adjacent to some vertex $u\in V(G)\setminus V_i$.
+\begin{itemize} \item If $G'$ is not biconnected, then $G'$ contains two or more leaf blocks.
+Let $W'\in B(G')$ be a leaf block in $T'$ other than the root, and let $c'\in C(G')$ be its parent cut vertex.
+Note that $W'$ is not a leaf block in $T$, otherwise $V_i$ would contain this leaf block, contradicting our assumptions.
+Then, it is either a subset of a nonleaf block of $T$ or a proper subset of a leaf block of $T$.
+In either case, there exists a vertex $v\in W'\setminus \{c'\}$ adjacent to some vertex $u\not\in V_i$.
+Since $W'$ is biconnected, $W'\setminus \{v\}$ induces a connected subgraph in $G$; consequently $V_i\setminus \{v\}$ induces a connected subgraph, as well.
+Therefore, $v$ can be switched to the district of $u$. \item If $G'$ is biconnected, then $G'$ is a subgraph of some block $W\in B(G)$.
+We claim that there exists a vertex $v\in V_i\setminus \{t\}$ adjacent to some vertex $u\not\in V_i$.
 To prove the claim, suppose the contrary.
 Then every path between $V_i\setminus \{t\}$ and $V(G)\setminus V_i$ goes through $t$.
-This implies that $t$ is a cut vertex, and $V_i$ is a leaf block in $G$, which contradicts our assumption for $V_i$ and $t$.
-This proves the claim, and $v$ can be switched to the district of $u$. \end{itemize} First, the invariant that $V_i$ contains at most one leaf $w\in B(T)$ is maintained.
-Since contraction can only remove vertices from $V_i$, the number of leaf blocks contained in $V_i$ monotonically decreases, so this invariant is maintained.
-Second, $t$ remains a valid choice for the contraction target.
-Note that if $V_i\setminus \{v\}$ contains the same leaf blocks as $V_i$, then $t$ remains a valid target.
-If $V_i$ contains a leaf block, say $w_j$, and $V_i\setminus \{v\}$ does not, then $v$ is the (unique) cut vertex of the block $w_j$.
+This implies that $t$ is a cut vertex, and $V_i$ is a leaf block in $T$, which contradicts our assumption.
+Now again, $v$ can be switched to the district of $u$. \end{itemize} First, note that the switch operation maintain the property that $V_i$ contains at most one leaf block of $T$.
+Indeed, since we \contract\ $V_i$, the number of leaf blocks contained in $V_i$ monotonically decreases.
+Second, we show that $t$ remains a valid choice for the target vertex.
+If $V_i\setminus \{v\}$ contains the same leaf blocks as $V_i$, then $t$ remains a valid target.
+Otherwise $V_i$ contains a leaf block, say $W_j$, and $V_i\setminus \{v\}$ does not, then $v$ is the parent cut vertex of $W_j$.
 In this case, $t\in V_i\setminus \{v\}$, and any vertex in $V_i\setminus \{v\}$ is a valid choice for $t$.
-In both cases, the validity of the choice of $t$ is maintained.
-This proves that $V_i$ is contractible, as required.
+This proves that $V_i$ is \contractible, as required.